 Skyline Mountain Special Service District intends to pursue a public education program for managing existing PCSs.
-A list of land management strategies that the District will implement is presented in Table 5-1.
+A list of land management strategies that the Company will implement is presented in Table 5-1.

-Table 5-1 Listing of Management Strategies
+Table 5-1: Listing of Management Strategies

-Strategy Management Strategy Α Inform the PCS that they are within a DWSP zone В Request homeowners and resort owner to implement Best Management Practices for household hazardous waste (household chemicals) and septic systems.
-(See Appendix C) С Request that all herbicides, pesticides, and fertilizers be applied according to manufacturer specifications.
+Strategy Code Management Strategies Α Inform the PCS that they are within a DWSP zone В Request homeowners to implement Best Management Practices for household hazardous waste (household chemicals) and septic systems.
+(See Appendix B) С Request that all herbicides, pesticides, and fertilizers be applied according to manufacturer specifications.